VachaLab/gorder-manual/src/aaorder_basics.md

 ## Using groups from an NDX file

 `gorder` also supports using groups from NDX files.
 Let's suppose our NDX file already contains a group called `TailCarbons`, which specifies all the carbons to use.
 We no longer need to specify them using the complex regular expression from the previous example and can simply select the group.
-Our input YAML file will look like this:
+Our configuration YAML file will look like this:

 ```yaml
 structure: system.tpr